Explore this course:

 I was so impressed with the work of the academics in the department that I chose to study the MMet course.
 In receiving the scholarship, I’m not only more secure financially but with such an honour from a world-class institution, it will help me in future career applications.

-A good honours degree in materials, metallurgy, a physical science (chemistry or physics) or a related engineering subject.
+Minimum 2:1 undergraduate honours degree in materials, metallurgy, a physical science (chemistry or physics) or a related engineering subject.

 A significant part of the course involves completing a research project.
 This project will need to be done in the workplace under the day-to-day supervision of a manager.
 A company working in a relevant sector will need to sponsor your project.
 This could be your current employer or a company for which you will perform a research project.